nuevosoftwarehouse/android-guideline/README.md

 # Android Guideline
-List of Architecture and Code guidelines at [a https://www.nuevo.com.tr/]Nuevo Softwarehouse when developing for Android platform.
+List of Architecture and Code guidelines at [Nuevo Softwarehouse](https://www.nuevo.com.tr) when developing for Android platform.